 Balance is an integral part of our daily life.
 Everything from walking to taking the stairs involves having a good balance.
 Perhaps the most important benefit of balance for our patients is preventing falls that may lead to more serious injuries, such as broken bones or a concussion.
 To combat this issue, we offer a variety of classes aimed to improve common balance issues.

 We offer balance, tai chi, and Joints in Motion classes, which teach patients to be aware of their surroundings and stay attentive to their movements.
-We’ve just added our Stretch & Strength Fusion class, focusing on strengthening core muscles to improve balance and reduce back pain.
+We’ve just added our Stretch and Strength Fusion class, focusing on strengthening core muscles to improve balance and reduce back pain.
 Our patients report a stronger core, clearer sense of self-awareness and decreased fear of falling after taking these classes.
 For more information on how to participate in our balance classes, please call (919) 863-6834 or email CORE@raleighortho.com .